MaciejMarkiewicz/fashion-mnist/README.md

 ## Better model - CNN

 For my go-to model I've chosen a convolutional neural network, which is also well suited for an image classification task.
-I started with a simple structure of 2 convolution layers and one dense layer.
+Inspired by a paper [] on a cnn & elastic distortions used for the original mnist dataset I started with a similar simple architecture (at first without augmentation) - 2 convolution layers and one dense layer.
 The training set was divided into a 50,000 training set and a 10,000 validation set.
-Inspired by a paper [] on a cnn used for the original mnist dataset I tried a similar architecture (at first without augmentation) - 5 features on the 1st convolution, 50 on 2nd, 100 hidden units.
-After 100 epochs of training the model achieved 99,5% accuracy on the training set, but only 89% on the validation set.
-In fact the maximum accuracy (on validation set) was obtained just after 10 epochs and it didn't change much after.
-I had to change my approach to prevent overfitting, so I increased the number of parameters, decreased training time and added dropout layers.
-Then i was performing tests in order to minimize the number of parameters if they didn't increase accuracy on the validation set.
-The final architecture looks like this:
+After 100 epochs of training the model achieved 99,5% accuracy on the training set, but only
+89% on the validation set.
+In fact the maximum (validation) accuracy was obtained just after 10 epochs and it didn't change much after.
+To prevent overfitting I increased the number of parameters, added more convolutions and dropout layers.
+New model's accuracy was improved.
+Next thing to do was to augment the dataset, as described in the paper mentioned earlier.
+I used elastic distortions from here [], which aren't as common as affine transformations (maybe because they are not implemented in tensorflow), but work really well.
+I also used random horizontal flips.
+The dataset has been augmented 4 times, which gives 150,000 images to train on (the validation set wasn't augmented).
+Samples of images can be found below:

+[]

+From there I've been performing tests and tweaking the model.
+For example, I found that the Adamax optimizer performs better than RMSProp I've been using all the time.
+The final results are discussed below.

 ### Results

-THe results obtained for the network are better, than for KNN.
-Training time is significantly shorter as well.
+The results obtained for the network are much better, than for KNN.
+Training time is shorter as well.
 For the current version tests for the 10k train set tested on 2k test set give accuracy:

 - 0.915 on the training set